j-carson/j-carson.github.io/_posts/2019-04-13-Network-Intrusion-Project.md

 ![slide15]({{ site.url }}/images/project5/Slide15.png)

 The last slide I briefly mentioned over-fitting.
-It is likely my model over-fitted on just a few features on these last rows, because the dataset had only a few training examples for these last few labels only a few featurs were distinctive.
+It is likely my model over-fitted on just on these last labels, because the dataset had only a few training examples for these last categories and only a few features are distinctive.

 ![slide16]({{ site.url }}/images/project5/Slide16.png)
 ![slide17]({{ site.url }}/images/project5/Slide17.png)